 18. Professional Services

-Legal fees and tax preparation costs for your business are deductible on Schedule C. However, the cost of having your personal income tax prepared is not deductible, so have your accountant itemize his or her fees.
+Legal fees and tax preparation costs for your business are deductible on Schedule C. The cost of having your personal income tax prepared is not deductible, though, so have your accountant itemize his or her fees.

 19. Business Bad Debts

-In order to write off a bad business debt (which is one that stems from operating your business), you must be using the accrual method of accounting, which means you report your income as it is earned not as paid.
-Because most small companies, independent contractors and freelancers use the cash accounting method,this is not a very typical self-employment deduction--but useful to know nonetheless.
+To write off a business bad debts (an unpaid debt owed to you and incurred in business operation), you must be using the accrual method of accounting, which means you report your income as it is earned not as it is paid.
+Because most small companies, independent contractors, and freelancers use the cash accounting method, this is not a common self-employment deduction—but it's useful to know nonetheless.
 Bad debts are deducted in Part V of Schedule C.